libbymiller/libbybot_eleven/server/README.md

 Chrome and Chromium won’t work without https, hence letsencrypt.

-I have a slightly custom version of the server, js and html files.
+I have a slightly custom version of the RTCMulticonnection server, js and html files, included in this repo.

 I run this on a linode small instance.
 I've had trouble with AWS, but that might just be me.
 Bear in mind that webRTC needs [a lot of ports open](https://www.quora.com/What-ports-does-WebRTC-use?share=1).